dartlangfr/risk-codelab/docs/step-5.md

 <span><b>{{player.name}}</b></span>
 ```

-&rarr; Import this new component in `web/index.html` use its tag.
+&rarr; Import this new component in `web/index.html` and use its tag.
 &rarr; Run in Dartium

 You should see something like: